nitad54448/yappari-5-1/README.md

 Overall, the notation is quite straightforward once you become familiar with the conventions used.

 ## Parameters
 On this page you can adjust some parameters of the program.
-The basic parameters (but not the parameters related to electrical model) are loaded from a configuration file named _yappari_configuration.xml that is located in /config folder.
-You can edit or save a different default configuration file.
+The basic parameters (but not the parameters related to electrical model) are loaded from a configuration file named **yappari_configuration.xml** that is located in **/config** folder.
+You can edit this file or save the actual values with **save_config** command in **Advanced commands**.
 The default circuit parameters are loaded from model definitions in **/config** xml files.
-You can edit all these xml to adapt the default values to your liking either by directly editing the xml files or by using the change_default_parameters.exe program that is installed with Yappari (be careful with these changes; you will need to be careful or break everything.
-Admin credentials are needed for this program).
+You can edit all these xml to adapt the default values or the limits with the **change_default_parameters_xml.exe** program or by directly editing the **/config/*.xml** files. **Do not change** the names of the parameters in the xml files but only the numerical values.
+Edit xml files only if you understand what are you doing.
+Admin credentials are needed for **change_default_parameters_xml.exe** program).

 For reading data the important point to remember is that the datafile separator _should_ be selected here.
 When reading a MFLI csv file you have probably a _,_ or _;_ separator.
 You need to inspect the data file then select the proper string here.
 For 3 columns, _tabs_ are typically used.
 Note that the separator used here for reading will also be used for exporting the data files.
 This data separator **will not be used** when reading files with a Custom configuration (in this case the definition file sets the separator to be used).